Klausenburg (Hasidic dynasty): History

-The Klausenburger dynasty was founded by Rabbi Yekusiel Yehudah Halberstam in 1927, when he assumed the position of Rav of Klausenburg, the capital city of Transylvania in western Romania.
+The Klausenburger dynasty was founded by Rabbi Yekusiel Yehudah Halberstam in 1927, when he assumed the position of rabbi of Klausenburg, the capital city of Transylvania in western Romania.
 Halberstam was the great-grandson of Rabbi Chaim of Sanz, founder of the Sanz Hasidic dynasty.

-Rabbi Yekusiel Yehudah Halberstam grew up in Rudnik, Poland, and was known as a child prodigy and an excellent scholar.
-In the town of Klausenburg, which he led until the outbreak of World War II, he attracted many followers, and a great number of Sanz Hasidim began to follow the young Rebbe.
+Yekusiel Yehudah Halberstam grew up in Rudnik, Poland.

-As a result of the Holocaust, almost the entire community was destroyed.
-Approximately 15% survived the Holocaust, including the Rebbe, who lost his wife and eleven children.
-He emerged as a leader in the displaced persons camps in Europe as he created a communal survivors organization called She'aris Hapleitah ("the surviving remnant"), which operated religious schools for boys and girls and yeshivas for young men in 19 different DP camps, as well as a host of religious services.
+In the Holocaust about 85% of the community was murdered, including Halberstam's wife and eleven children.
+He emerged as a leader in the displaced persons camps in Europe as he created a communal survivors organization called She'aris Hapleitah ("the surviving remnant"), which operated religious schools for boys and girls and yeshivas for young men in 19 different DP camps, as well as religious services.

-In 1947, he emigrated to America and established his court in the Williamsburg section of Brooklyn, where he began a widescale movement to increase Jewish observance.
-He founded many Jewish day schools and institutions of higher learning.
-He launched revolutionary programs for comprehensive study of the Talmud.
-He created a program called Mifal HaShas, in which students would master thirty folios of the Talmud in one month.
-His influence permeated areas as far as Canada, Mexico, and Israel.
+In 1947, he emigrated to America and established his court in the Williamsburg section of Brooklyn.

-In 1957, he established the Kiryat Sanz neighborhood in the beachside city of Netanya, Israel.
-Over the next few years, he raised money for the establishment of girls' and boys' schools and yeshivas, an orphanage, an old-age home, and a hospital to serve this community.
+In 1957 he established the Kiryat Sanz neighborhood in the beachside city of Netanya, Israel.
 He moved to Kiryat Sanz in 1960.
 In 1968, he founded yet another Sanz community in Union City, New Jersey, and afterwards divided his time between that community and his residence in Netanya.

 Halberstam died on June 18, 1994, and was buried in Netanya.
 In his will, he divided leadership of the Klausenburger Hasidim between his two sons (both born in his second marriage after World War II).
 His elder son, Zvi Elimelech Halberstam, became the Sanz-Klausenburger Rebbe (also called Sanzer Rebbe) of Netanya, and Shmuel Dovid Halberstam became the Sanz-Klausenburger Rebbe of Brooklyn.